-Among the most relevant fields of nanotechnology use one is the development of artificial tissues, organs and cells.
-The implantation of encapsulated cells is being planned for the treatment of diabetes, liver failure and kidney failure.
-And also for the use of encapsulated genetically engineered cells for gene therapy.
+Among the very relevant fields of nanotechnology use one is the development of artificial tissues, organs and cells (which are much investigated for the replacement of defective or incorrectly functioning cells and organs).
+The implantation of encapsulated cells is being studied for the treatment of diabetes, liver failure, kidney failure and for the use of encapsulated genetically engineered cells for gene therapy.
 Artificial cells uses are very relevant for drug delivery and other applications in biotechnology, chemical engineering and medicine (see Kubik et al, 2005).
 New researches are being directed to discover new techniques which may contribute for the artificial growth of organs and tissues on nanopatterned scaffolds, aiming to obtain internal tissues implants.
-The studies on the creation of nanostructures that can interact with and replace natural biological materials give raise to many opportunities and hope for medical treatments.
+The studies about the creation of nanostructures that can interact with and replace natural biological materials give many opportunities and hope for medical treatments.